 Once home to the Pioneer School - which for more than 50 years served as both a place of learning and a community center where people gathered to sing hymns, attend 4-H meetings and sell homemade pies - the school was sold in 2002 for $36,800 USD.
 The former cafeteria now features a small stage with a mirrored backdrop set that includes two stripper poles under black lights and the teachers lounge has been converted into a VIP room.
 In keeping with the school theme, the "Golden Rules" include, "Keep hands off dancers" and "No Hard Liquor."

 Sapphire Gentlemen’s Club

-Why it’s notable: The female to male ratio
+Where: New York Why it's notable: The female to male ratio

 Established in 2009, Sapphire Gentlemen's Club resides in a 10,000-square-foot, multimillion-dollar space that once belonged to another Big Apple staple, Scores.
 What makes Sapphire particularly unique is that 40 percent of their Sunday night clientele is female - a stark contrast to a usual male-dominated demographic.
 This is due in large part to the growing reputation for the party on Sunday night, called "SINS," that boasts regulars like Lil Jon, Questlove, Sting, Clive Owen, Mark Sanchez and Dennis Rodman who intermingle amidst scantily clad waitressed bearing flaming bottles of champagne.